wmnsk/go-m3ua/README.md

 go get -u github.com/wmnsk/go-m3ua
 ```

-This project supports Go Modules.
-So you don't need to get dependent packages manually if you are using Go 1.11+.

 _*Non-Linux machine is NOT supported, as this package relies much on [`github.com/ishidawataru/sctp`](https://github.com/ishidawataru/sctp)._

 ### Trying Examples

 Working examples are available in [examples directory](./examples/).
-By executing the following commands, you can see the client and server is exchanging M3UA packets.
+Just executing the following commands, you can see the client and server setting up M3UA connection.

 ```shell-session
 # Run Server first